TheWiseCoder/Goldies/src/counter/README.md

 A straight-forward usage of counters is in `repeat/0` loops:

-`% create counter loop with value 0`
+`% create counter loop with initial value 0`
 `counter_create(loop),`
 `% repeat loop Count times`
 `repeat,`